josamontiel/Flukey/README.md

 ## :closed_lock_with_key: Truly Random password generator :closed_lock_with_key:

 ## Abstract:
 Using Python script you can generate completely random and secure: PINs, Passwords and multi-word Passphrases of any length you choose.
-Using the script allows you to choose them completely at random without your influence.
+Using the script allows you to choose them completely at random without your intervention.

 ## Introduction
 For years, many of use have lived the same life with respect to how we operate online: We use the same passwords for multiple accounts for months/years, eventually forgetting and having to reset it.
 If you are like I was, then your 'new' password was just a variation of the old one with some slight modification.
 Depending on the site or service you sre creating a password for, they may ask for your lock to meet certain requirements (minimum of 8 characters long, include at least 1 numbers and special character... seem familiar?)
 There is a good reason for this, entropy.

 > Password Entropy is a measurement of difficulty or 'randomness!'